purs3lab/HandlERR/README.md

 tool](clang/tools/3c/README.md).

 ## Quick Setup
 Want to quickly try Checked C and 3C?
-Here's a quick and simple build setup.
+Here's a simple build setup for Linux.
 ```
 git clone https://github.com/correctcomputation/checkedc-clangf
 # Get a copy of the Checked C system headers.
 These provide checked types for the standard library